isa-ulisboa/greends-fads-exercises/fads_ex_09_unsupervised_learning.md

 themselves, based on a measure of distance and strategy of clustering - **clustering**
 - reduce the dimensionality of the dataset - reduce the number of variables - keeping the common variance between variables - **dimensionality reduction**

-> An exercise submission via Moodle is required once completed.
-You should submit a markdown file with your responses.
-The deadline for submissions is **06th December 2024**.

 ## Description of the exercise